DefactoSoftware/devblog/_posts/2014-02-22-benefits-of-protractor-in-a-angular-rails-api-application-stack.markdown

 >Inside the integration test I'm using this endpoint to load fixtures in order to ensure that each test has the same initial state.

 So the opinion from this developer is that instead of mocking the backend/API requests you should aim to set a initial state of a test database.
-Although this is a valid solution it has allot of downsides.
+Although this is a valid solution it has a lot of downsides.

 1. Setting the initial state of a test database requires a lot of database configuration.
 2. The state of the database has to be reset to different states depending on the behaviour and page you want to test.